-- During the mid-1900s: More technological advancements were made to the cash register such as liquid crystal display (LCD) screens, credit card magnetic stripes, and thermal printing which helped in transforming the cash register into a digital machine.
+- During the mid-1900s: More technological advancements were made to the cash register such as liquid crystal display (LCD) screens, credit card magnetic stripes, and thermal printing which helped transform the cash register into a digital machine.

-- The 1980s and 1990s: The original cash register got a whole new makeover such as adding Mosher’s touchscreen that was initially for point of sale systems used in restaurants.
-Moreover, the NCR Corporation added other new features, including store automation and signature capture.
+- The 1980s and 1990s: The original cash register got a whole new makeover, such as adding Mosher’s touchscreen, that was initially for point of sale systems used in restaurants.
+The NCR Corporation added other new features, including store automation and signature capture.

 - The 2000s: Cloud-based POS becomes the norm.
 We moved to the “Cloud-based POS” era.

-- Today: POS has grown exponentially in hardware and software and we reached omnichannel POS systems.
+- Today: Mobile POS hardware has grown exponentially, as we reached omnichannel POS systems.
 The innovation of cloud-based storage and computing rolled up until we get “POS mobility.”
-Everything is integral to retails, eCommerce, restaurants, and service-based businesses.
+Everything is integral to retail, eCommerce, restaurants, and service-based businesses.